Peter-Schneider-Wohnheim/psw-volleyball-scoreboard/README.md

 ## Features
 - Set the maximum score according to your needs on page load.
-- Use the arrow-up key to increase the left and the arrow-down key to increase the right counter.
+- Use the PageUp key to increase the left and the PageDown key to increase the right counter.
 This allows for using a PowerPoint Presenter as a remote control.
-- Press `n` for a new game.
+- Press `b` for a new game (also available on many PowerPoint presenters)

 ## Developing
 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: